HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-2/index.md

 - a.i.4 | *inherited from Cloud.gov*
 - a.i.5 | *inherited from Login.gov*
 - a.i.6 | *inherited from Cloud.gov*
-- a.i.7 | Access logged in Cloud.gov | OPRE Admin activity needs to be logged.
+- a.i.7 | Access logged in Cloud.gov | OPRE User activity is auditable via logs TODO: refine
-- a.i.8 | Account creation through Login.gov, modification and deletion logged in OPS
+- a.i.8 | Account creation through Login.gov.
+Modification, role assignment(s), and deletion logged in OPS
 - a.i.9 | Logged in OPS
 - a.i.10 | Uploading and downloading of data files is logged to Cloud.gov system logs

 a.ii The following events must be identified within application and database audit logs:
-- a.ii.1 | Modifications to the application are tracked in the open source repository hosted on GitHub.com
+- a.ii.1 | Modifications to the application are tracked in the open source repository hosted within the HHS organization on GitHub.com
 - a.ii.2 | Frontend alerts and errors send a logging message to the backend to log to the server.
 Backend errors are logged to the server.
-- a.ii.3 | *inherited from Login.gov*
+TODO: make sure we are doing the former or update language
+- a.ii.3 | inherited from Login.gov in terms of login and explicit log off?
+Session expiry/timeout and teardown would also be stored in OPS logs ?
+TODO:
-- a.ii.4 | Logged in OPS
+- a.ii.4 | Logged in OPS, TODO: Any cloud.gov inheritance?
-- a.ii.5 | Access is logged through the backend
+- a.ii.5 | TODO: what exactly are we going to log?
 - a.ii.6 | Account creation is inherited from Login.gov.
-Account modification and deletion is logged in OPRE.
+Modification, role assignment(s), and deletion logged in OPS
-- a.ii.7 | Logged in OPS
+- a.ii.7 | Logged and auditable withinin OPS
+- a.ii.8 | Logged and auditable within OPS
+- a.ii.9 | Logged and auditable within OPS
+- a.ii.10 | TODO: Printing... ?

 a.iii The following events must be identified within network device (e.g., router, firewall, switch, wireless access point) audit logs: